-The Business Program consists of two associate of applied science degrees, two certificates, and multiple marketable skills awards.
+The Business Program consists of an associate of applied science degree, two certificates, and multiple marketable skills awards.
 The Associate in Applied Science Degree in Business Analytics offers courses that feed into multiple occupations with high growth rates.
 The program is designed to maximize employment options for students in the surrounding areas by reinforcing skills in three core areas: software and applications, soft skills, and models and concepts.
 The skills in software, applications, databases and websites will contribute to students' working understanding of various business fields.
 The use of business analytics may be applied to the fields of accounting, computer science, economics, finance, information systems, management, and marketing.

-Graduates of the Business Analytics program will be able to work in different environments, and will be prepared to work in businesses of various sizes in a wide variety of industries.
 Graduates will be able to communicate effectively in written, verbal, nonverbal, and electronic formats.
 Graduates will be able to work with a demographically diverse workforce and conduct business professionally with other countries and cultures.